lezilberman/students-raiting/readme.txt

+CHANGE ADDED FOR TESTING PUSH INTO REMOTE FIXES BRANCH

 1. Brief description of the task
 ================================
 It is required to build a scalable fault tolerant application that calculates the average grade for